 3. The comment must be fair

-The comment must be honest and not actuated malice.
+The comment must be honest and not actuated by malice.
 For comment to be fair it must fi rst be based upon true facts in existence when the comment was made.

 One cannot invent untrue facts about another then comment on them.
-The fair comment may however be based on an untrue statement which is made some people upon a privileged occasion e.g. a statement of a witness in the course of judicial proceedings, and properly attributed to him.
+The fair comment may however be based on an untrue statement which is made by some people upon a privileged occasion e.g. a statement of a witness in the course of judicial proceedings, and properly attributed to him.
 The comment held should however be based on the untrue statement of another person, not the person making the comment.

 In assessing fairness, it is important that the defendant honestly holds is opinion.
 It is not for the court to substitute its own judgment as to what is fair.